CATALYST

 They’re back!
 Laser shows, presented by Laser Fantasy, have returned to the Gates Planetarium.
 (Photo/ Denver Museum of Nature & Science)

-They’re back and more dazzling than ever!
-Laser shows, presented by Laser Fantasy, have returned to the Denver Museum of Nature & Science and are a perfect match for your summer vibe!
+Laser shows, presented by Laser Fantasy, have returned to the Denver Museum of Nature & Science and can be a perfect match for your fall vibe.
 Catch your favorite artists in an immersive, mind-blowing light show combined into a full cosmic concert for all your senses.

 Check here for showtimes and schedule updates.